 Student talk is essential for learning, giving them opportunities to articulate understanding and voice opinions.
 A HSA nursing teacher shares practical plans for improving classroom practice.

-Taking a heutagogical approach to your learning space means opening the space for learning and allowing learning to take one of many possible directions or pathways.
-Learners will best flourish when they are able to apply the learning outcomes to their own subjective world.
+A heutagogical approach means opening the learning space and allowing learning to take many possible directions or pathways.
+Learners flourish when they can apply the learning outcomes to their own subjective world.